bmeviauac01/datadriven/docs/en/homework/mongodb/index.md

     Handling of the _cm_ and _m_ units can be solved with a conditional multiplication in the `sum`.
 If this does not work, you can use two aggregations: one for _cm_ and one for _m_ units, each with a filter in the pipeline then the aggregation afterwards.

 The required parts of the products are not mapped to C# classes yet.
 You need to do this.
 Note, that the field names in the BSON do not conform to the usual syntax, thus, when mapping to C# properties, you have to take care of name the properties identically, or use the `[BsonElement(elementName: "...")]` attribute.
+Make sure you do not break your solution in excercise 2.
+You should modify product insert method with the following: product dimensions should be 1x1x1 cm, and for other unspecified variables, you may choose any valid value.

 !!! warning "Use Fluent Api"
     You must use the C# Fluent Api!
 Do not write the query using `BsonDocument`!